 Whether you’re exploring the rolling hills of the North York Moors or looking out across the North Sea coast, the journey to get to these stunning parts of Yorkshire can be just as good as the destination.
-These city escapes will see you take on winding drives through the most incredible parts of God’s Own Country – which one will you try first?
+These city escapes will see you take on winding drives through the most incredible parts of God’s Own Country all year round – which one will you try first?

 The Tan Hill Inn

-Visiting the highest pub in Great Britain is an experience in itself, and the journey from Leeds is something else.
+Visiting the highest pub in Great Britain is an experience in itself, and the journey from Leeds to get there is something else.
 Instead of shooting up the A1 and A66, take the scenic route along Otley Road, then on to the B161 and B160, which takes you through the Nidderdale Area of Outstanding Beauty and the Yorkshire Dales National Park, before finishing up on the renowned Buttertubs Pass just south of the destination.

-You’ll pass a seemingly endless array of landmarks to pass on the way, like Otley Chevin, Lindley Wood Reservoir and Aysgarth Falls with stunning views of God’s Own Country pretty much everywhere after Otley.
+You’ll pass a seemingly endless array of landmarks on the way like the Otley Chevin, Lindley Wood Reservoir and Aysgarth Falls with stunning views of God’s Own Country pretty much everywhere after Otley.
 From rolling hills to quaint villages you wouldn’t get to see otherwise, there are some amazing discoveries to be made.
 The end point, The Tan Hill Inn, is a unique Yorkshire attraction – a small, traditional 17th century pub at the southern tip of the North Pennines.
 You can stay the night at the pub, which makes it the perfect base for a few days checking out those incredible surroundings by foot.

 Beautiful scenery, natural wonders and amazing roads await on this journey through the Yorkshire Dales National Park to Settle.
 Leave Leeds via Otley Road, heading past the Chevin and onto Ilkley Road, passing through the stunning Ilkley Moor, past Skipton and turning off at Eshton where you’ll head into the park itself, which provides some incredible snapshots of God’s Own Country.

-Another must-try route through the North York Moors will see you leave Leeds on the A1M, coming off at Thirsk and heading east on the A170, where you’l be enveloped in the captivating wild countryside of the Moors as you go.
+Another must-try route through the North York Moors will see you leave Leeds on the A1M, coming off at Thirsk and heading east on the A170, where you’ll be enveloped in the captivating wild countryside of the Moors as you go.
 First off, you’ll drive through the top of the Howardian Hills, passing through Helmsley and Kirkbymoorside, with rolling hills and vast open spaces on either side.

 Yorkshire’s blessed with such amazing countryside that it can be easy to forget that it’s also got a huge coastline, just waiting to be explored.
-You’ll have a bit of a drive to get there, so take the quick route along the M62 through Hull and then on to the A1033 to the southern edge of the Humber Estuary by Spurn Point, an amazing peninsula that disappears when the tide comes in.
+You’ll have a bit of a drive to get there, so take the quick route along the M62 through Hull and then on to the A1033 to the southern edge of the Humber Estuary by Spurn Point, an amazing peninsula and nature reserve that disappears when the tide comes in.